Rose-Labs/zhao-virtual-lab/GITHUB_SHARING_GUIDE.md

 ## Next Steps

-1. ✅ Files are prepared and ready
+1. ✅ Fork created at Rose-Labs/zhao-virtual-lab
-2. ⏭️ Fork zou-group/virtual_lab to Rose-Labs (see FORK_SETUP.md)
-3. ⏭️ Update your local repository remotes
+2. ✅ Local repository remotes updated
-4. ⏭️ Commit and push your changes
+3. ✅ Changes committed and pushed
-5. ⏭️ Share repository URL with team members
+4. ⏭️ Share repository URL (https://github.com/Rose-Labs/zhao-virtual-lab) with team
-6. ⏭️ Securely share .env contents with team (not via GitHub!)
+5. ⏭️ Securely share .env contents with team (not via GitHub!)

 You're all set!
 Your team can now collaborate on the Paper Enhancement Pipeline.